AI in Talent Assessment: A Promising Mix, With Due Caution

 3. Improving Customer Experience

 Customers purchase assessments and pay for talent development services with the goal of obtaining actionable data and insights.
 AI technology has the potential to both speed up the processing of assessment data and provide increased granularity in generated output.
-As a result, the interpretive feedback associated with many assessment and development products could become more customized, intuitive, and informative on a case-by-case basis, without requiring human intervention, such as analysis and reporting.
+As a result, the interpretive feedback associated with many talent assessment and development products could become more customized, intuitive, and informative on a case-by-case basis, without requiring human intervention, such as analysis and reporting.
 Additionally, because language processing is central to many AI models, customers could receive automated answers to conversational queries about their assessment results.

 Cautions and Caveats for the Use of AI in Talent Assessment

 Having explored some potential benefits of AI in talent assessment, it’s important to consider two caveats and counterpoints to the applications listed above.
 Caution is particularly warranted here, given the consequential nature of talent services and the advice provided.
-Notably, AI should not be used to make decisions regarding selection, hiring, or promotion.
+Notably, AI should not be used to make decisions regarding employee selection, hiring, or promotion.

 Caution #1: The Risk of False Information